Initiatives 2006 -

 2018 / 3(?)
 A colleague demonstrates HKUST management’s “budget” argument to be absurd.
 The colleague assigns responsibility for the newly announced (fabricated) budget deficit to those who handled the (confidential) budget (never shared with faculty), and shows the logical inconsistency of what HKUST management requests of faculty to supposedly address the (fabricated) budget deficit.
 I am not authorized to share my colleague’s write-up, one of many write-ups by a number of colleagues on a number of issues over time.
 (As usual, speaking up has no effect other than to invite repercussions.)

 2018 / 9 / 3 Fake School Board meetings and fake budget deficit.
 I invite colleagues not to go to the fake School Board meeting—an institution endowed with zero rights and duties, where the dean freely ignores School Board decisions—and provide a scathing commentary on HKUST management’s budget deficit lie: it’s an arbitrarily fabricated number; the salary budget cannot (given the government’s budget practices) be in deficit; HKUST management’s new requirements (justified by the fabricated “budget deficit”) penalize faculty members for decisions outside their control (made by HKUST management); HKUST management shirks responsibility for its decisions by arbitrarily (and falsely) assigning authorship to institutions that didn’t make these decisions; and the “budget deficit” argument is illogical (HKUST management does not seem to understand how financial accounting works).
-I conclude that the “budget deficit” is “a simple way for Shyy Wei to terrorize faculty” and I “question the mental sanity and the qualification to work in academia of Provost Shyy Wei and Dean James Lee.”
+I conclude that the “budget deficit” is “a simple way for Shyy Wei to terrorize faculty” and I “question the mental sanity and the qualification to work in academia of [the provost and the dean].”
 Here I do not receive a response.
 (On the irrelevance of School Board decisions see here.)

 2018 / 9 / 3 Questioning the delineated uses of the faculty development fund: A factual exchange with the division head (and, in the first instance, division faculty) about research funding.
 Here.
 Noteworthy: (1) Within HKUST, faculty development funds are allocated to faculty members not based on some underlying (say, research) argument but arbitrarily, following practices established (probably arbitrarily) a long time ago (nobody remembers any rationale).
 This can have funny consequences: In 2019/20 and 2020/21, faculty members continue to be allocated a HKD 7,500 “Research Travel/Duty Trip Fund” (usable only for travel, though not enough for an overseas conference trip to begin with) while the university has an absolute ban on travel in place.
 I.e., HKUST administrators allocate funds to me and at the same time force me to forfeit them.
 (2) HKUST management is all about making money through research grants, even if that hurts research; i.e., research performance becomes irrelevant given the overwhelming pressure to make money for HKUST managers.
 Nothing changes.